 Actinic keratoses are pre-cancerous lesions that develop on sun-exposed areas of skin.
 They most commonly appear as rough, dry and scaly patches on the skin.

-The main cause of Actinic Keratoses is repeated exposure of the skin over many years to ultraviolet radiation in sunlight.
-UV radiation penetrates the upper layers of the skin and can produce changes to its structure and appearance.
+Too much exposure to ultraviolet radiation (UV) from the sun cause nearly all actinic keratoses.
+UV radiation penetrates the upper layers of the skin and can cause changes to its structure and appearance.

 Repeated UV exposure can also damage some of the genetic material (DNA) in skin cells causing chemical changes and mutations.
 It also impairs the skin’s immune system and its ability to repair any damage.